uhm-itm/ITM352F24/morea/010.introduction/reading-policy.md

 answering questions, doing the exercises, and being fully present.
 This also means coming to class **prepared** by having dome the pre-class lectures and experiential learnings.

 Excessive absences from class may result in a decrease of a letter grade, or even a failing grade.
-Note: there is no way to "make up" for missing a WOD if you are absent from a class.
+Note: there is no way to "make up" for missing a lab if you are absent from a class.
 The grading already leaves some leeway for missing a small number of classes due to necessity.

 If you have any questions about the